Crestview Leaving the Scene of an Accident Attorneys

 I have been defending serious felony cases in Crestview and throughout Okaloosa County since 2001.
-I have learned that no two cases are exactly the same.
+My partner, Brandy Merrifield, has worked with me since 2007.
+We have learned that no two cases are exactly the same.
 However, we will build a customized defense that fits the unique circumstances of your case that includes a careful review of the following:

 - Can the State prove, beyond a reasonable doubt, that you willfully left the scene of an accident with an injury or death?
 In order for the State to meet their burden of proof, they must be able to prove that you knew, or should have know, that you knew that a death or serious injury resulted from the accident.

 - Do you qualify for a downward departure sentence?
 This page discussed scenarios where the sentencing guidelines call for a mandatory prison sentence.
 Fortunately, even in those situations, a creative sentencing memorandum and a persuasive presentation at a sentencing hearing may convince the judge to issue what is called a Downward Departure sentence.
 You can read more about that here, but basically, a downward departure allows the Judge to ignore the sentencing guidelines and sentence you to something less.

 Obviously, we can’t guarantee what the result in your case will be.
 However, we can guarantee that Flaherty Defense Firm has the experience and the expertise to know how to defend you if you’ve been charged with Leaving the Scene of an Accident in Crestview.
 We know that your freedom is on the line and we take that very seriously.

 We will defend you like we would a member of our own family.